Submissions

 - Editorial Production and Publication

-Editorial production includes copyediting, layout design, generation of PDF proofs, and final validation by both the authors and the editorial team.
-Once approved for publication, the article is incorporated into the AD-Minister OJS platform and assigned its institutional DOI under the prefix 10.17230/ad-minister.
-Articles may initially be published under the Online First or Early View modality before their definitive assignment to a volume and issue.
-Subsequently, the journal carries out indexing, updating, and dissemination processes in national and international scientific information systems, including platforms such as SciELO and Redalyc, when applicable.
-The editorial production and publication stage is estimated to take between two and five weeks.
+Editorial production includes copyediting, layout, generation of PDF proofs, and final validation by the authors and the editorial team.
+Once approved for publication, the article is incorporated into the AD-Minister OJS platform and receives its institutional DOI under the prefix 10.17230/ad-minister.
+Articles may initially be published under the Online First or Early View modality before their final assignment to a volume and issue.
+Subsequently, the journal carries out indexing, updating, and content submission processes to national and international scientific information systems, including platforms such as SciELO and Redalyc, as applicable.
+The editorial production and publication stage takes an estimated two to five weeks.

 Summary of the Editorial Process